Observation of increasing bending rigidity of graphene with temperature: Conclusion

-\item Conflict of interest: The authors declare no conflicts of interest. \item Authors' contributions: S. F. and C. C. made the sample.
-B. H. designed the experiments.
-S. K. H and S. D. E. performed the experiments.
-M. T. performed the data analysis.
+S. F., D. C., and C. C. made the sample and performed Raman scattering, AFM measurements, and the associated data analysis.
+B. H. designed the HAS experiments.
+S. K. H and S. D. E. performed the HAS experiments.
+M. T. performed calculations and data analysis, partly as a guest at the DIPC.
 J. R. M. provided theoretical support.
-M. T. and B. H. wrote the paper with support from all authors.
+T. F. supported the calculations.
+M. T. and B. H. wrote the paper with input from all authors.